Monday, 26 June 2023

 together in the oblong shape

-of the plastic trays that littered
+Of the plastic trays that littered

-the harbor.
+The harbour.
 Large black crab

-scurried cross their limp under-
+Scurried across their limp under-

-bellies.
-It all seemed like a waste
+Bellies.
+It all seemed like a waste.

-below the spillage of diesel on
+Below is the spillage of diesel on

-water.
-James Simmons my men-
+Water.
+James Simmons, my men-

-tor sat beside me.
+Tor sat beside me.
 Somehow,

-Fish conjured images of his daughter
+Fish conjured images of his daughter.

 Crushed by a horse somewhere in